kiboschool/course-c4s-writing/src/communicating-for-success/writing-well.md

 After completing this lesson, you will be able to:
 - Understand the basic rules of grammar that govern sentence fragments and run-on sentences.
 - Assess the efficacy of your writing process and identify critical areas of improvement.
-- Identify the purpose and process of communicating.
+- Identify the purpose and process of communication.
 - Use a simple framework to support successful communication in professional contexts.
 - Perceive writing as an iterative process, with clearly defined, sequential steps.
 - Differentiate between the goals and tasks in each step of the writing process.